DefangLabs/samples/samples/bullmq-bullboard-redis/README.md

 2. Run `defang config set BOARD_PASSWORD` to set the password for the BullBoard dashboard.
 3. Type `defang compose up` in the CLI.
 4. Your app will be running within a few minutes.

-## One click deployment

-1. Open the main [Defang](https://defang.io/) page
-2. Navigate to the samples section and search `BullMQ & BullBoard & Redis`
-3. Click the one-click deploy option.
-This will prompt you to create a repository and run a github action to deploy this project.
-4. To monitor your services' status in the defang portal, check out the Deploy step for the URL to the portal.

 ## Local Development